 - computer literacy and technical skills, as most laboratories are highly computerised

 You can increase your chances of finding a job by gaining some relevant pre-entry experience, such as vacation work or a sandwich placement in a plant breeding company/laboratory or agricultural setting.
 Most companies take students over the summer, especially during harvesting.
 Posts are usually advertised on individual company websites.

-You should research the industry to determine which area you would like to work in.
-You will need to consider which areas are likely to be most commercially in-demand in the future.
+Research the industry to determine which area you would like to work in.
+You'll need to consider which areas are likely to be most commercially in-demand in the future.

 Plant breeding is a specialised field, and because of this the number of vacancies is low, but so is the pool of applicants.
 This means that those with relevant experience (perhaps through a summer job or placement with a plant breeding company), and relevant subjects of study have a reasonable chance of securing a position.

 Modern plant breeding is an increasingly sophisticated, high-investment business.
 The majority of commercial plant breeding takes place within the private sector.
 Plant breeding work is also carried out in a limited number of research institutes.

 Plant breeders are employed in a range of areas including: